 Donna Brandin has served as one of our independent directors since January 2018.
-Ms. Brandin served as the Executive Vice President, Chief Financial Officer and Treasurer of the Lightstone Group from April 2008 until June 2018.
-In addition, during this time period she served as the Chief Financial Officer, Treasurer and Principal Accounting Officer of five public, non-listed REITs sponsored by the Lightstone Group.
-Since October 2014, Ms. Brandin served as a Director of Lightstone Enterprises Limited until her resignation in June 2018.
-Prior to joining the Lightstone Group in April 2008, Ms. Brandin held the position of Executive Vice President and Chief Financial Officer of US Power Generation from September 2007 through November 2007.
-From August 2004 to September 2007, Ms. Brandin was the Executive Vice President and Chief Financial Officer of Equity Residential, the largest publicly traded apartment REIT in the country.
-Prior to joining Equity Residential, Ms. Brandin held the position of Senior Vice President and Treasurer for Cardinal Health, Inc. from June 2000 through August 2004.
+Ms. Brandin served as the Executive Vice President, Chief Financial Officer and Treasurer of the Lightstone Group from April 2008 to June 2018.
+In addition, during this time period she served as Chief Financial Officer, Treasurer and Principal Accounting Officer of five public, non-listed REITs sponsored by the Lightstone Group.
+Since October 2014, Ms. Brandin has served as a Director of Lightstone Enterprises Limited until her resignation in June 2018.
+Ms. Brandin serves on the board of directors of Invesque Inc. (TSX: IVQ), a healthcare real estate company, where she also serves as Chairman of the Audit Committee.
+Prior to joining the Lightstone Group in April 2008, Ms. Brandin held the position of Executive Vice President and Chief Accounting Officer of US Power Generation from September 2007 through November 2007.
+From August 2004 to September 2007, Ms. Brandin was the Executive Vice President and Chief Financial Officer of Equity Residential (NYSE: EQR), the largest publicly traded multifamily REIT in the country.
+Prior to joining Equity Residential, Ms. Brandin held the position of Senior Vice President and Treasurer for Cardinal Health Inc. from June 2000 through August 2004.
 Prior to 2000, Ms. Brandin held various executive-level positions at The Campbell Soup Company, Emerson Electric Company and Peabody Holding Company.
-Ms. Brandin is a certified public accountant and holds a B.S. in Business Administration from Kutztown University and a Masters degree in Finance from St. Louis University.
+Ms. Brandin is a certified public accountant and holds a B.S. in Business Administration from Kutztown University and a Master's degree in Finance from St. Louis University.